ayonli/ngrpc/README.md

 **`App.runSnippet(fn: () => void | Promise<void>, config?: string): Promise<void>`**

-Runs a snippet inside the gRPC apps context.
+Runs a snippet inside the apps context.

 This function is for temporary scripting usage, it starts a temporary pure-clients app so we can use the services as we normally do in our program, and after the main `fn` function is run, the app is